 The original OneWheel+ is priced at $1,499 with a 5-7 mile range, but the company's newest OneWheel+XR model jumped up in price to $1,799 with an increase to 12-18 miles of range.
 Both models are capable of 19mph top speeds as well as fast charging and connectivity via their mobile app.

 Coming in at the highest price on this list, the Carbon GT Street by Evolve is one of the most impressive models touting an ultra-sleek look and high performance.
 Made out of a true carbon fiber deck with the electronics located inside of it, the resulting the low profile design is truly eye catching.

-The street model offers an unrivaled 31 miles in range (though this depends on rider weight/riding style) as well as a top speed up to 26 miles per house depending on wheel and gear size.
+The street model offers an unrivaled 31 miles in range (though this depends on rider weight/riding style) as well as a top speed up to 26 miles per house depending on wheel and gear size which make it the fastest board on this list.
 Operation is made possible through the use of twin sensor brushless motors offering 3000w of power to the ground that is enough to climb hills with up to a 25% gradient.

 Unlike most of the models on this list, the Carbon GT can be purchased in a Street or All-Terrain option or even a 2-in-1 which offers the best of both worlds.
 This option means that you can swap out the 83mm street wheels for an all-terrain hybrid that allows you to ride on previously unridable surfaces like grass, gravel or sand (although you'll lose some performance).

 Acton has been in the electric skateboard market for quite a few years now, and while many of their models are priced under $1K in more of a beginner tier, their high-end BLINK QU4TRO is a true competitor boasting a sleek, futuristic design with some impressive specs.